John Martin Mack: Biography

 Mack and his wife, Jeannette, became the first Moravian missionaries to take up residency in the Shamokin village, living there for four months beginning in 1745.
 Their letters and diary entries portray their time as one of "constant danger."

 Mack also subsequently helped establish the Lehigh Valley communities of Gnadenhütten and Nain.

 A missionary to the Indian people in the region, Mack traveled for twenty years throughout Pennsylvania, the province of New York and New England before he and other Moravians were accused of being spies of the French, arrested and imprisoned at Milford, Connecticut, and banished from New York.
-Those charges were subsequently dropped in 1749 when the parliament of Great Britain acknowledged the Moravians to be an established, respected episcopal church, and encouraged their continued missionary efforts.
+Those charges were subsequently dropped in 1749 when the Parliament of the United Kingdom acknowledged the Moravians to be an established, respected episcopal church, and encouraged their continued missionary efforts.

 Mack was subsequently called to the West Indies to serve as the superintendent of Moravian missions in the Danish islands, where he spent the next twenty-two years advocating for enslaved men, women and children on Saint Croix, Saint John and Saint Thomas, where he resided.

 In 1770, he returned to Bethlehem, where he was consecrated to the episcopacy on October 18.
 He then returned to the West Indies, where he continued his missionary work.

-He died at the Friedensthal Mission at Saint Croix on June 9, 1784.
+He died at the Friedensthal Mission at Saint Croix on 9 June 1784.